ArchitectsDaniel Álvarez, Erick Ríos, Rosa López, Susana López, Raúl Chávez, Tomás Álvarez, Sergio Valdés, Paco Puente, Felipe Galicia

 FurnitureHajj Chebaro, Arturo Ángeles, Mariana García

-From the architect.
+Text description provided by the architects.
 The house is composed of two geometric concrete volumes , one volume contains the services and the other the main areas of the house.
 The two bodies are united by means of glass-walled steel bridges that do not touch the trees or the forest and it seems that we walk on the vegetation.

 The ladder is part of these bridges and does not touch the Forest, is completely separated from the house.